 Issues related to insufficient vaccination coverage tend to considerably delay the final eradication program deadlines.
 Another challenge to the program is that the great majority of poliovirus infections are asymptomatic (unlike cases of smallpox where all infections produced visible symptoms); it is therefore possible for poliovirus to circulate unnoticed which delays the implementation of countermeasures to contain them.
 The effectiveness of the surveillance system therefore needs to increase while the number of polio cases is declining..

 At the Institut Pasteur

 The Institut is involved in the study of poliovirus circulation and the emergence of pathogenic strains from poliovirus vaccine strains thanks to the WHO collaborating centre dedicated to research on the epidemiology and macroevolution of polio and non-polio enteroviruses which it hosts.
 This laboratory is one of the six reference laboratories of the WHO Global Polio Laboratory Network.
-It works in close collaboration with polio laboratories in several Institut Pasteur International Network institutes.
-Institutes in Madagascar, Central African Republic, Cameroon, Côte d'Ivoire, Senegal, Morocco, Algeria, Tunisia and Russia (St Petersburg) are responsible for poliovirus surveillance in their respective countries and in some neighbouring countries, and at the same time help identify other circulating enteroviruses.
+It works in close collaboration with polio laboratories in several Pasteur Network member institutes.
+Members in Madagascar, Central African Republic, Cameroon, Côte d'Ivoire, Senegal, Morocco, Algeria, Tunisia and Russia (St Petersburg) are responsible for poliovirus surveillance in their respective countries and in some neighbouring countries, and at the same time help identify other circulating enteroviruses.

 - Monitoring the viruses circulating in healthy or paralysed children makes it possible, if pathogenic strains are detected, to alert the public health authorities, who then step up vaccination campaigns to stop and prevent epidemics.